jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 JENNIFER:	 I'm gonna conquer --
 	I'm gonna conquer you.

-DAN:
-	  Probably.
-Oo.
+DAN: Probably.
+Ooh.
 He's giving you some problems over there.

 JENNIFER:	 He is indeed.